-Nokia and Microsoft come together to form a "strategic partnership"Alex Wagner - Deputy Managing Editor, News Desk
+Nokia and Microsoft come together to form a "strategic partnership"Alex Wagner - Editorial Director of News and Content

 I guess Nokia and Microsoft didn't feel like a partnership was "stark raving loony," because today the two companies announced that they're entering a "strategic alliance."
 Nokia will be adopting Windows Phone 7 onto its handsets, which includes Bing, Office, and Xbox Live integration.
 Additionally, Nokia's app store will be integrated into the Windows Marketplace.
 Nokia isn't giving up everything, though, as Ovi Maps will become a "core part" of Microsoft's maps services.
 So just what's going to happen to Nokia's current OSes, Symbian and MeeGo?
 Symbian, which was recently replaced by Android as the world's top mobile OS, will eventually be given the axe as WP7 will be featured on all of the company's smartphones.
 MeeGo won't suffer the same fate, at least not immediately, as it will be given an "experimental" status.
 The full press release on the deal is below.